 - Sustain regulatory compliance for your business

 Various Electronic Quality Management System vendors provide CAPA Management Software System as one of the modules of their overall solution.
 Although, there is no one size fits all solution that would suit every life science organization.

 SimplerQMS offers a ready-to-use eQMS in which you can easily manage corrective action and preventive action (CAPA) processes.
-Furthermore, it seamlessly integrates with other subsystems and critical processes to regulatory compliance, including:
+Furthermore, it seamlessly integrates with other subsystems and critical processes, including:

 - Customer complaints

 - Audit Management